sarinailinger/sarinailinger/README.md

 # About Me

+ Hi there!
 I'm sari, a software engineering student who is passionate about building innovative solutions and researching new technologies.
 Here is a glimpse of my skills and experience:

 <a href="https://docs.microsoft.com/en-us/dotnet/csharp" target="_blank">